JojiiOfficial/IndexedFile/README.md

 # IndexedFile
-A library to read lines of a file directly without having to read more than the requested line.
+A library to index files/strings and read them efficiently.
+This allows reading every line of a file/string directly without having to read everything from the beginning to the given line.
+Both, binary and text files are supported.

 # Example